The magic kernel

 The reference implementation of Magic Kernel Sharp is contained in the following ANSI C code:

-There are ten sample programs included:
+There are twelve sample programs included:

 resize_image